bmammadli/PLA_LLM/README.md

-# PLA_LLM: Predictive Latent Adapter for LLMs
+# PLA_LLM: Predictive Latent Adapter for Large Language Models

 **Predictive Latent Adapter (PLA)** is a lightweight plug-and-play framework for adapting **frozen Large Language Models (LLMs)** through **latent representation refinement**.

-Rather than updating billions of backbone parameters, PLA learns a compact trainable adapter that predicts how latent representations should be refined while keeping both the pretrained transformer backbone and prediction head unchanged.
+Instead of updating the billions of parameters of a pretrained transformer during fine-tuning, PLA keeps the transformer backbone and prediction head completely frozen and learns only a compact latent refinement module.
+By drastically reducing the number of trainable parameters, PLA aims to lower computational cost, GPU memory requirements, and energy consumption while maintaining competitive downstream performance.

 ---

-## Model Overview
+# Model Overview

 <p align="center">
   <img src="architecture.png" width="100%">
 </p>

-PLA introduces a lightweight trainable adapter between a frozen transformer backbone and the prediction head.
-Instead of modifying the transformer weights, PLA operates directly on the latent representations produced by the backbone.
+PLA introduces a lightweight trainable adapter between the frozen transformer backbone and the prediction head.

-The workflow consists of five stages:
+The complete pipeline consists of five stages:

 1. **Input Processing** – Input tokens are embedded and processed by a frozen transformer backbone.
 2. **Hidden Representation Construction** – Hidden representations from all transformer layers are concatenated to construct a unified latent representation.
-3. **Predictive Latent Adapter (PLA)** – A lightweight adapter predicts a latent correction together with an adaptive scaling factor to refine the latent representation.
+3. **Predictive Latent Adapter (PLA)** – A lightweight adapter predicts a latent correction together with an adaptive scaling factor.
-4. **Prediction** – The refined latent representation is passed through the frozen prediction head to produce the final prediction.
+4. **Prediction** – The refined latent representation is passed to the frozen prediction head.
 5. **Training** – During optimization, gradients update only the PLA parameters while both the transformer backbone and prediction head remain frozen.

 ---

+# Motivation

+Modern Large Language Models often contain **billions of trainable parameters**, making conventional fine-tuning computationally expensive and energy intensive.

+Parameter-Efficient Fine-Tuning (PEFT) methods reduce this cost by introducing additional trainable modules.
+PLA explores an alternative adaptation strategy by learning **how the latent representations themselves should be refined**, rather than modifying the internal transformer layers.

+The central hypothesis behind PLA is that effective model adaptation can be achieved by optimizing a lightweight latent refinement module instead of repeatedly updating the entire backbone.

+---

 # Mathematical Formulation

-Given an input sequence $x$, the frozen transformer backbone produces hidden representations from all transformer layers
+Given an input sequence $x$, the frozen transformer backbone produces hidden representations

 $$
-H = [H_1; H_2; \cdots; H_L],
+H = [H_1; H_2; \cdots ; H_L],
 $$

 where $H_i$ denotes the hidden representation extracted from the $i$-th transformer layer.

-The PLA module predicts a latent correction
+The PLA adapter predicts a latent correction

 $$
 \Delta H = A_{\phi}(H),
 $$

-where $A_{\phi}$ is the trainable adapter network.
+where $A_{\phi}$ denotes the trainable adapter network.

-An adaptive gating function predicts an input-dependent scaling coefficient
+A lightweight gating function predicts an input-dependent scaling coefficient

 $$
 \alpha(H)\in[0,1].